Skip to Content

 We recommend getting the classic if you have never had it before and don’t use a straw.
 It’s meant to be sipped with the cream at the same time.
 Using the straw, you’re just drinking from the bottom of the cup.

-The frozen is like a slushie with a little bit of cream on top.
+The frozen is like a slushie with some cream on top.
 It’s so good, especially on hot days.

 Hot butterbeer is served during the wintertime.